 Contact angle refers to a method of calculating surface free energy by evaluating the interface of a liquid and a solid surface.

 When the angle the drop makes with surface is measured, the resulting angle indicates whether the drop of water is more attracted to itself or to the surface it is on.
-Invisible forces on the surface of the material are acting on the water drop as soon as contact is made.
+Unseen forces on the surface of the material are acting on the water drop as soon as contact is made.

 If these forces are strong, their pull on the water drop will cause the drop to “wet out” or spread further over the surface.
 If the forces are not stronger than the attractive forces the drop has for itself, then the drop will constrict into a shape as close to a sphere as it can.
 These two forces are working in tandem on the drop creating an angle that can be measured.
 This measurement allows us to understand the relationship between the liquid drop and the surface.